You have years of Marvel movie magic ahead of you. Here’s the lineup.

 - July 29, 2022

 One of those spots is likely to go to Guardians of the Galaxy 3, but Marvel may have a reason it’s withholding info on some of the rest.
 Marvel chief Kevin Feige told the Toronto Star in late 2016 that divulging the focus of those movies could be a spoiler for the upcoming Avengers titles.
-That being said, we wouldn’t be surprised to see sequels for Black Panther, Doctor Strange, Ant-Man and the Wasp, and Captain Marvel in the lineup.
+That being said, we wouldn’t be surprised to see sequels for Black Panther, Ant-Man and the Wasp, and Captain Marvel in the lineup.
 And dare we hope for a Black Widow movie?
 Anything is possible.

 Editor’s note: This article is regularly updated for relevance.